-The Muslim world was divided into two big religious tendencies:
+The Muslim world was divided into two major religious tendencies:

--The Fatimid caliphate in Cairo, from Shiite ritual, occupied Egypt, Palestine and Syria
+On the one hand, the Fatimid caliphate in Cairo, from Shiite ritual, occupied Egypt, Palestine and Syria.

--The Abbasid caliphate in Baghdad, from Sunni ritual, stretched from the banks of the Euphrates to the Indus plain
+On the other hand, the Abbasid caliphate in Baghdad, from Sunni ritual, whose power extended from the banks of the Euphrates to the Indus plain.

-In Western Europe, a mosaic of little feudal estates formed.
-Allies one moment and enemies the next, the coalition was headed by the Henri I, the grandson of Hugh Capet.
-He tried to strengthen his own authority and uphold the Capetian dynasty against numerous rival barons, including his own brother Robert and Count Eudes II de Blois.
+In Western Europe, real mosaic of small feudal states, allies and enemies by turn, Henry 1st, grandson of Hugh Capet, tried to strengthen his authority and the maintenance of the Capetian dynasty against many rival barons, including are his own brother Robert and Count Eudes II of Blois.

-In Germany, Emperor Henri III intervened in Church affairs adding to the schism between the three popes: Benoit IX, Sylvestre III and Gregoire VI.
-Henri organised a mission to Italy to settle the problems and restore order in the Holy See.
+In Germany, the Emperor Henri III intervened in the affairs of the Church due to the schism between three popes (1046), Benedict IX, Sylvester III and Gregory VI.
+He organized an expedition to Italy to settle disputes and to restore order to the Holy See.

-On the great plains in Northern and Eastern Europe, the banks of the Baltic Sea were divided into kingdoms derived from Viking and Slavonic tribes plus feudal states of the Germanic empire.
-Each fought for possession of land and power.
-More to the east, Kiev and Novgorod became seats for two important slavonic principalities whose borders stretched from the Baltic to the Black Sea.
+On the side of the Great Plains of Northern and Eastern Europe, the shores of the Baltic Sea are divided between the kingdoms of the Viking tribes who disputed the possession of lands with many Slavic tribes and feudal states of the Germanic empire.
+Further east, Kiev became the seat of an important Slavic principality whose borders stretch from the Baltic Sea to the Black Sea.

 The armies of Seljuk invaded and devastated Armenia in the Kars region, near the Caspian Sea.

 Robert Guiscard, son of the Norman Lord Tancred de Hauteville, crushed the pontifical army in Civitella and captured Pope Leo IX.

 In Italy, En Italie, beginning of the conflict between Guelphs and Ghibellines